The Vegas of today wouldn’t exist without the Mob of yesterday.

 Atomic Liquors is the oldest freestanding bar in Las Vegas.

 Fremont Street Experience is a five-block entertainment district featuring Viva Vision, the world’s largest video screen and SlotZilla, an 11-story slot machine-inspired zip line attraction.
-Click here for more information.
+The Mob Museum x SlotZilla ticket bundle lets you uncover the fascinating world of organized crime and law enforcement and satisfy your adrenaline craving – all for 20% off.
+For more on the Fremont Street Experience, click here.

 Gold Spike features a backyard feel with contemporary and delicious dining, drink and meeting options.